 “I think about that a lot,” he told Esquire in 2012 of his anonymity.
 “I feel it cracking lately, the older I’m getting.
 I think I’m less anonymous than I was.”

 As an actor, Hoffman could be heartfelt and giving, as with his male nurse in “Magnolia” or rock critic in “Almost Famous,” or creepily Machiavellian, like the gamemaster in the latest “Hunger Games” movie or a “Mission: Impossible” movie villain.

 Cameron Crowe, who directed “Almost Famous,” said a notable scene in which Hoffman’s character Lester Bangs speaks with a young journalist about being uncool was not what Crowe had initially envisioned.
 He said in between takes Hoffman listened through his headphones to taped interviews with Bangs, a well-known rock music writer who died in 1982.
 Hoffman didn’t speak.

 “When the scene was over, I realized that Hoffman had pulled off a magic trick.
 He’d leapt over the words and the script, and gone hunting for the soul and compassion of the private Lester, the one only a few of us had ever met,” Crowe wrote on his website.
 “The crew and I will always be grateful for that front-row seat to his genius.”

-Hoffman also appeared in “Charlie Wilson’s War,” “Doubt” and “The Master,” for which he was nominated as best supporting actor.
+He also appeared in “Charlie Wilson’s War,” “Doubt,” and “The Master,” for which he was nominated as best supporting actor.